Friday 1 November 2024

 2 PYRAMID SCHEMES IN ONE EXPLAINED: AMWAY AND LTD #antimlm - YouTube

 In this recent interview, Julie Anderson's guest is T.J., who was lured into the 'Amway' cult when he was still at college.
-Whilst he remained ill-informed, and under the control of the Big 'MLM' Lie, T.J. admits to acting as an enthusiastic, but ill-informed, proselytizer for the Big 'Amway MLM' Lie, whilst handing over at least $1000 per month in exchange for 'Amway' products, and at least $1000 per month to another company, run by 'Amway' shills, in exchange for what he still mistakenly describes as 'Business Support Materials.'
+During the period he remained under the control of his 'Upline' handlers, T.J. admits to acting as an enthusiastic, but ill-informed, proselytizer for the Big 'Amway MLM' Lie, whilst handing over at least $1000 per month in exchange for 'Amway' products, and at least $1000 per month to another company, run by 'Amway' shills, in exchange for what he still mistakenly describes as 'Business Support Materials.'

 Life After MLM (pod.link)

 For decades, 'Amway' shills have been getting away with operating a blame the victim cultic racket that is neither original nor unique.
 In this, they have essentially pretended to be ordinary poor humans who have discovered a secret knowledge (a step-by-step plan) that has allowed them to transform into fabulously wealthy, happy and free superhumans.
-They have further pretended to be prepared to share this secret life-changing knowledge with anyone, for a price - part of the price being the surrender of your critical and evaluative falculties.
+They have further pretended to be prepared to share this secret life-changing knowledge with anyone, for a price - part of the price being the surrender of your critical and evaluative faculties.

 Thus, at no stage in his 6 years of deluded 'Amway' adherence will T.J. have been shown any independent quantifiable evidence (e.g. income tax payment receipts) proving that other any other 'Amway' adherent has actually managed to generate an overall net-income lawfully (after the deduction of all start-up, and related operating, expenses) by regularly selling products for a profit to members of the general public (i.e. persons who are not fellow 'MLM' contractors motivated by a false-expectation of a future reward) based entirely on value and demand.